The Rosicrucian Cosmo-Conception: Publication history

 The first edition was printed in November 1909.
 The order of publication was placed by Max Heindel on the New Moon of November 1909 and the book was published a couple of weeks later by the Full Moon, some 5 short weeks before the end of the first decade of the 1900s.
 It has little changed since then and it is considered to be Max Heindel's magnum opus.
 It is a reference work in the Christian mysticism practice and in the Occult study literature, containing the fundamentals of Esoteric Christianity from a Rosicrucian perspective.
 The Cosmo contains a comprehensive outline of the evolutionary process of man and the universe, correlating science with religion.
-It is, till current days, the basic book for the philosophy courses of the school, the Rosicrucian Fellowship, founded by the author on August 8, 1909.
+It is, to this day, the basic book for the philosophy courses of the school, the Rosicrucian Fellowship, founded by the author on August 8, 1909.

 The first dedicatory

-The first edition of this work, containing more than 700 pages of in depth teachings into the major themes of the occult science, was dedicated to a knowledgeable lecturer of the occult field called Rudolf Steiner, to whom Max Heindel felt greatly indebted.
+The first edition of this work, containing more than 700 pages of in depth teachings into the major themes of the occult science, was dedicated to a knowledgeable lecturer in the occult field called Rudolf Steiner, to whom Max Heindel felt greatly indebted.
 It had the subtitle "Occult Science" instead of "Mystic Christianity" and just above the message and mission ("A Sane Mind, a Soft Heart and a Sound Body", "Service") there was a quotation from Paul of Tarsus: "PROVE ALL THINGS".

 In the subsequent edition, Heindel removed the initial dedication and changed the mentioned elements.
 The first dedication became a controversial issue among some students of both teachers down to the present.
 However, as both Heindel and Steiner appear to have been influenced by the same Elder Brother of the Rose Cross, to some extent and at some stage of their lives, it becomes an accessory issue that may only be unveiled through the discernment of the student along her/his path of spiritual unfoldment.